 At the end of 2014 the Berlin Linux User Group (BeLUG) developed a concept for a joint Linux event which aims at interested people who do not know Linux yet and especially at the (non-IT) media.
 This event can be organized with very little effort i.e. by small groups without budget, too.
 The first event of this kind was in Berlin in May 2015 at eight locations (each run by another organization).

-We are now looking for people abroad who organize the participation in LPD 2016.1 (April, 30th) for a few locations in each country so that they gain experience with this kind of event and can organize a nationwide participation for LPD 2016.2 (October, 22nd): call for participation
+We are now looking for people in further countries who organize the participation in LPD 2016.2 (October, 22nd) for one or a few locations so that they gain experience with this kind of event and can organize a nationwide participation 2017.

 Greece (on May, 14th)